ben-hill33/benheim/docs/index.md

-# Welcome to BenHeim
+# Welcome to BenHeim!

-This wiki is an attempt to document programming topics and projects that I've done or am currently doing in my software development career.
+This wiki is an archive where I document programming concepts, topics, and projects that I've done or am currently doing in my software development career.